psyBeth/Airbnb-Clone/client/README.md

 - backend server is running and has the correct route ( POST /api/register)
 - proxy config (if any) correct
 - form submission use preventDefault() to avoid navigation issues (checked?)
-- CORS is properly set up on the backend
+- CORS is properly set up on the backend -> integrate the packages and the syntax

 # toolbox (will be edited)
 - yarn